LUMIVERO/C6-Citation-Style-Scripts/readme.de.md

 [COT040](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT040%20Output%20ebd.%20or%20ibid.%20as%20text%20element%20depending%20on%20the%20content%20of%20the%20Language%20field) Output "ebd." or "ibid." as text element depending on the content of the "Language" field

-[COT041](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT041%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Series%20Title) Replace space by non-breaking space in the Series Title
+[COT041](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/COT%20Other/COT041%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Series%20Title) Replace Space by Non-breaking Space in the Series Title

 ### CPE Zeitschrift